English

 0.256 0xF8 5 A

-The recommended gain value is 0.256, resolution 0.3mA.
-Only one of AIN0 or AIN1 can be measured; do not connect inputs to both channels.
+The recommended gain value is 0.256, with a resolution of 0.3mA.
+Only one path (AIN0 or AIN1) can be measured at a time; do not connect inputs to both paths simultaneously.

-The product's designed optimal measurement range is ±4V and it has a built-in fuse.
-Currents exceeding 4A will trigger the fuse — do not input currents beyond this range, and avoid open-circuit conditions to prevent device damage.
-The EEPROM (0x51) contains factory calibration parameters; do not perform write operations to the EEPROM, otherwise the calibration data may be overwritten and measurements may be inaccurate.
+The optimal measurement range for this product design is ±4V.
+It has a built-in fuse; currents exceeding 4A will trigger the fuse.
+Please do not input currents outside this range and avoid no-load conditions to prevent device damage.
+The EEPROM (I2C @0x51) contains factory-preset calibration parameters.
+Do not perform write operations on the EEPROM, as this will overwrite the calibration data and lead to inaccurate measurements.

-After adding it to the Dashboard, you can view the sensor data in Home Assistant
+Once added to the Dashboard, you can view the sensor data in Home Assistant.

 On This Page